Weak-Lensing Detection of Intercluster Filaments in Three Nearby Cluster Systems: Challenges

 \section{Challenges}

 The low-density contrast of filaments results in a weak shear field that is difficult to distinguish from the shear field induced by adjacent host clusters.
 Simulations show that the shear value decreases from $\sim 0.05 - 0.2$ in the outskirts of adjacent clusters to $\sim 0.01 - 0.02$ along the bulk of the filament \citep{dolag2006}.
 For low-redshift clusters $(z \lesssim 0.1)$ in the mass range $10^{14} \, \mathrm{M}_{\odot} - 10^{15} \, \mathrm{M}_{\odot}$, the cluster-induced shear can reach $\sim 0.005 - 0.01$ even at projected separations comparable to $R_\mathrm{200c}$.
 The filament signal is further obscured by various sources of shear noise.
-N-body simulations by \citet{higuchi2014} show that only $4\%$ of intercluster filaments are detectable with a lensing signal-to-noise ratio $\mathrm{S/N} \geq 2 $ under ideal conditions (source density $n_{\mathrm{g}} \sim 30 \ \mathrm{arcmin}^{-2}$).
+N-body simulations by \citet{higuchi2014} show that only $4\%$ of intercluster filaments are detectable with a lensing signal-to-noise ratio $\mathrm{S/N} \geq 2 $ under ideal conditions (source density $n_{\mathrm{g}} \sim 30 \ \mathrm{arcmin}^{-2}$). \citet{higuchi2014} used a convergence profile fitting approach to measure the filament signal-to-noise ratio.
 Thus, an effective detection strategy necessitates a filter capable of excluding shear contamination from the central and secondary clusters while adequately suppressing noise.